krishnanlab/teaching/2019-spring_compbio/README.md

 4. _Conclusions_
     - Are the conclusions you draw from the figure in agreement with those drawn by the authors?

 This report is due _before_ the topic's "Paper discussion" class.
-Points will be deducted for reports shorter or longer than two-pages.
+Points will be deducted for reports shorter or longer than 1-page.
 Wrong papers will be graded as zero.

 ### Class Participation
 In general: